Anti-Müllerian Hormone (AMH) Blood Test, from our experts to you.Dr Sam Rodgers MBBS, MRCGP

 A low ovarian reserve can be down to several factors, including:

 What can AMH tell you about your fertility?

 If you’re starting fertility treatment or have decided to freeze some of your eggs, an AMH test can give you an estimate of your ovarian reserve (how many eggs you have left).
-If your result is very low, it could mean you’re more likely to reach menopause early and you may decide to bring your family planning timeline forward.
+If your result is very low, it could mean you’re more likely to reach menopause early, but there's currently no way of accurately predicting time to menopause.
 Read more about what AMH can tell you about your fertility

 What is a normal AMH level for my age?